MRLIVING/M2-ESIKAnalyzer/README.md

 # M2-ESIKAnalyzer

 We describe here how to set up the Elesticsearch search field with Chinese Analyzer., i.e. [IK Analyzer](https://github.com/medcl/elasticsearch-analysis-ik/tree/master).
-The other purpose is to document our journey of site search optimization and step to the accurate result.
+The other purpose is to document our journey of site search optimization and step to the customer preference result.

 Since Magento version 2.4, Magento requires Elasticsearch to be the catalog search engine.
 TODO...